-Such a big talker I am.
+Oh, such a big talker I am.

 The very first thought that struck me when I heard “cancer” is crap, I haven’t finished stripping the old door at church, replacing the lettering on the “Tree of Life” in the Fellowship Hall, fixing the vent in the Sunday School bathroom, plus hundreds of projects at work and at home.

 Then I realized I haven’t done any of these projects in the last two or three years anyways.
 I never finish projects I start.
 People know that about me.
 Why panic now?

 Yes, I’m going to die.
 All of us are.
 Just accept it.

 Death is the universal buzzkill—the something we don’t talk about.
 The ultimate downer.
 When I bring it up I must be breezy and somewhat nonchalant about it lest I make the the person I’m speaking to visibly uneasy.
 The subject is meet with downcast glances and an eagerness to deny the possibility of it happening anytime soon.
 The subject is changed as quickly as possible.